South Lynn

-South Lynn is an area of King's Lynn, in the unparished area of King's Lynn, in the King's Lynn and West Norfolk district, in the county of Norfolk, England.
+South Lynn is an area of King's Lynn, in the King's Lynn and West Norfolk district, in the county of Norfolk, England.
 It is located directly south of the town, near the A47 and A418 roads.

 History

 South Lynn was historically known as "Old South Lynn" and had a manor that was owned before 1066 by King Harold.
 When travellers visited the area, to access Bishop's Lynn, they would have to gain access via Friar Street and All Saints Church.
 Traffic inbound to the area would have to use the south gate at South Lynn.
 Due to it lacking a community, a market, or any major important centre, South Lynn was merged into King's Lynn in 1555 and since then, has formed a major part of the southern part of the town.
 The area is a parish of King's Lynn and is directly southeast of West Lynn which is separated from the area by the Great River Ouse and the area is also separated from King's Lynn to the north by a small part of the River Nar.
 The civil parish was abolished on 1 April 1935 to form Kings Lynn.
 In 1931 the parish had a population of 7610.